byu-transpolab/wfrc_asim_scenario/README.md

 documentation](https://activitysim.github.io/activitysim/v1.2.0/users-guide/index.html#userguide)
 for how to set up and run ActivitySim using Mambaforge.
 This includes installing on the BYU supercomputer.
 You may need to edit the `PATH` in order to run Mambaforge commands since it is installed locally.
+One nice thing is that you don't need to load any modules to run mamba or activitysim on the supercomputer once the needed environment is created.
+This repository assumes that you are able to run activitysim from the command line.